Content Map Terms

 Your doctor or QEP can help you choose activities that will help your heart and are safe for you.

-Many activities are heart-healthy
+Many options for activities

 To get and stay healthy, do activity at a level that is right for you.
 Experts say to do either of these things for at least 2½ hours a week:footnote 1